Corporate Gifting in India (2026): Market Size, Trends, and What's Broken

 Think of corporate gifting the way you'd think of a retailer that makes most of its yearly revenue in one holiday week.
 That concentration shapes everyone's behavior.

 The festive spike drives the calendar.
-Diwali and year-end pull the majority of spend into a few weeks.
-Vendors staff up, compete on price for that window, and then go dormant.
+Diwali is when Indian commerce peaks: the Confederation of All India Traders (CAIT) recorded ₹6.05 lakh crore in Diwali 2025 trade (₹5.40 lakh crore in goods plus ₹65,000 crore in services), a 25% rise over the previous year, with gift items around 7% of the goods basket [3].
+Gifting vendors staff up for that window, compete on price, and then go dormant.
 A company that only gifts at Diwali has no reason to remember any single vendor the other eleven months.

 Generic is the default, because it scales.
 When you're shipping hundreds of units against a deadline, a mug, a diary, or a sweets box is the safe, fast choice.
 It scales, but it doesn't land.
 The recipient forgets it by the weekend.